 Find a Form of Exercise You Enjoy

-Exercise is linked to improvement in mental health as well as physical health.
-Find a form of exercise that makes you feel good – swim, run, dance, bike, lift weights, row a boat – there’s a lot to choose from.
+Movement is not only linked to physical fitness, but it can do wonders for your mental health, too.
+It improves mood and lowers stress.
+In fact, a survey of 7,973 office workers between 2020 and 2022 found that those who engaged in at least 25 minutes of moderate or vigorous exercise, along with 30 to 60 minutes of light activity each day, had a 62% lower risk of burnout.
+Choose any workout that makes you feel good — swim, run, dance, bike, lift weights, play tennis, row a boat — there’s a lot to choose from.
 Whatever it is, it shouldn’t always feel like a chore you have to endure.

 Spend Quality Time with Loved Ones